 • Add the salt.
 Again beginning at 12:00 o'clock and increasing speed, max 4:00 o'clock.
 Keep mixing, approximately 15-25 minutes until the dough can pass the windowpane test.
-If it passes you're done, if not, keep mixing.
+(Perform a windowpane test when you think you might be done.)
+If it passes you're right, if not, keep mixing.

 • Now add the oatmeal porridge.
 I like to add this gradually, about 1/3 of the porridge at a time.
-Always beginning at slow speed and then gradually faster.
+Always beginning at slow speed and then gradually getting faster.
 The goal is to fully incorporate the oatmeal porridge.
-No pockets of oatmeal are tucked inside the dough and you have a nice web of fully incorporated oatmeal.
+No pockets of oatmeal tucked inside the dough and a nice web of oatmeal fully incorporated.
 Then we're done with mixing.